-Because DI resin beds "age", over time they can add ions that contribute to conductivity and pH variation toward the end of the exchange cycle.
-From the time the tank is new until the time you exchange DI tanks, the quality of the water changes.
+Because DI resin beds "age," towards the end of the exchange cycle they can begin to add ions that contribute to conductivity and pH variation.
+From the time the tank is new until the time you exchange it, the quality of the water changes.
 This means your printing process can change as well.
 With DI tanks, the resin beds must be closely monitored so that you schedule tank exchange with your service company at the correct time.

-The advanced separation membranes in the AquaFlo[®] II will last for several years without a reduction in the consistency of your pH and conductivity.
+The advanced separation membranes in the AquaFlo II will last for several years without a reduction in the consistency of your pH and conductivity.
 When you do need to make a change, replacement is quick and easy.
-The AquaFlo[®] II is an automatic system and constant monitoring is not required.
+The AquaFlo II is an automatic system and constant monitoring is not required.

-When water moves through the DI resin beds, it can begin to wear channels, allowing untreated water to pass through the resin bed without being completely deionized.
-This results in water of "unknown quality" mixing with your DI water.
+The AquaFlo II posttreatment chemical stabilization step makes the water less aggressive and provides conductivity between 35 and 70 microsiemens with a very stable pH.
+When water moves through the DI resin beds, it can create channels, allowing untreated water to pass through the resin bed without being completely deionized.
+This results in untreated water mixing with your DI water.
 Chemical changes in the resin beds can be caused by organic substances, excess chlorine, or high levels of oxygen in the incoming water supply.
-When the resin beds are fouled or oxidized, their exchange capacity is reduced, resulting in higher costs for your DI water.